Vivek Kumar Birla

-Vivek Kumar Birla (born on 18 September 1963) is a retired Indian judge, who served as the Judge of Allahabad High Court.
+Vivek Kumar Birla (born 18 September 1963) is a retired Indian judge, who served as the Judge of Allahabad High Court.

 Career

 Vivek Kumar Birla was elevated as Additional Judge of the Allahabad High Court on 3 February 2014 and was appointed as permanent Judge on 1 February 2016.
 Later he joined as the administrative judge for the Aligarh district court.
 He retired from the Judiciary on 17 September 2025.